Alfonso I d'Este: Art

 Alfonso inherited from Cardinal d'Este the poet Ariosto.
-Following in the lead of his father Ercole, who had made Ferrara into one of the musical centers of Europe, Alfonso brought some of the most famous musicians of the time to his court to work as composers, instrumentalists and singers.
+Following in the lead of his father Ercole, who had made Ferrara into one of the musical centres of Europe, Alfonso brought some of the most famous musicians of the time to his court to work as composers, instrumentalists and singers.
 Musicians from northern Europe who worked at Ferrara during his reign included Antoine Brumel and Adrian Willaert, the latter of whom was to become the founder of the Venetian School, something which could not have happened without Alfonso's patronage.

 History

 When Alfonso's grandson Alfonso II d'Este—Robert Browning's duke of "My Last Duchess"—produced no male heir, the main d'Este line died out.
 A grandson of Alfonso I and cousin of Alfonso II, Cesare d'Este had been born out of wedlock.
 He was recognized by the Emperor but not by the Pope, who took the Duchy of Ferrara by force.
 Nevertheless, the House of Este continued in Modena and Reggio.